jeremytammik/tbc/a/2038_highlight_link.md

 - [Highlight element selection in linked files](https://forums.autodesk.com/t5/revit-ideas/highlight-element-selection-in-linked-files/idi-p/7619701)

-The good news, after some readings over the Revit API Doc, it seems this wish have been granted since Revit 2023.
+The good news, after reading over the Revit API docs: it seems this wish has been granted since Revit 2023.

-A new `Selection` function called `SetReferences` has been added, allowing elements to be highlighted via set of references.
+A new `Selection` function called `SetReferences` was added, allowing elements to be highlighted via a set of references.
 I don't often use references to highlight elements, but rather to set hosts, like placing hosted families or extracting element IDs from a `ReferenceIntersector` or when selecting by picking.

 So, if we provide the `SetReferences` function with references from a linked document, will it work?